 - Summer tyres (unlimited with normal wear and tear)

 - Replacement car: in the case of repairs lasting longer than 24 hours

 - Roadside assistance: 24 hours a day, 7 days a week.
-The cooperation between Alphabet and Touring Assistance is valid for all European countries and a large number of the countries around the Mediterranean.
+The cooperation between Alphabet and VAB is valid for all European countries and a large number of the countries around the Mediterranean.
 The roadside assistance includes towing service and repatriation in Belgium and abroad, and if necessary the provision of a replacement car.

 Fuel, winter tyres and any fines are not included.